 Hives are itchy, red welts on the skin.
 They may join together to form one big rash or may be spread out to form several smaller ones.
 They're often large and slightly raised.
 The edge of the rash is often the most inflamed part, with the centre being paler in colour.
 There may be pain or burning instead of itching.
 Symptoms often seem more severe at night.

 Acute hives usually last no more than 24 hours in a given location on the body; bouts of acute hives can last up to 6 weeks.
 Chronic hives can last for more than 6 weeks.
 Most cases however, last about a week.

 Occasionally the rash is more than skin deep.
 If histamine and other inflammatory agents are released into the layers just under the skin, the swelling is more severe and itching is likely to be replaced by pain.
 This condition is called angioedema.

 Angioedema can cause alarming swelling in the mucous membrane of the lips, mouth, gut, genitals, or throat.
 The swelling usually goes down within a day, but very rarely it interferes with breathing and requires emergency treatment.
-If you experience hives that are associated with dizziness, difficulty breathing, or throat swelling, get immediate medical attention.
+If you experience hives that are associated with dizziness, difficulty breathing, throat swelling, angioedema, fever or yellowing of the eyes or skin, get immediate medical attention.

 Making the Diagnosis

 Your doctor will try to identify the trigger by asking when the rash appeared and what you might have done that was different from usual in the days leading up to it.
 Blood tests generally reveal very little about hives.
 In many cases (at least half), the cause remains a mystery.
 It usually doesn't matter, because hives are a brief, solitary event for most people.

 Your doctor may ask you to keep a record of what you eat and your activities to try to pinpoint the cause.